nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### 4.4.1.
 Implementation

 This section explains the implementation of the Sort command feature in the ZooKeepBook.
-This feature is used to sort the animals based on the different categories: **name, id or feedtime**.
+This feature is used to sort the animals based on the different categories: **name, id, feedtime or medical**.

 * For the animal name, it will be in alphabetical order.
-* For the animal id, it will be in increasing order.
+* For the animal id, it will be in ascending order.
-* For the animal feed time, it will be from earliest to latest.
+* For the animal feed time, it will be the earliest feed time in chronological order.
+* For the animal medical condition, it will be the number of conditions in ascending order.

 The following Sequence Diagram (*Figure 24*) shows the Logic and Model Components when a sort command is being executed: